oSoWoSo/disroot-howto/pages/04.Matrix/01.usage-basics/docs.en.md

 ## Bridges
 At this moment you can easily bridge any room on several IRC networks.
 Slack and Gitter.
-There is more and more bridges being written so soon we will be able to easily integrate and link more networks with eachother.
+There is more and more bridges being written so soon we will be able to easily integrate and link more networks with each other.
 At the moment we are looking into integration with: xmpp muc, telegram, hangouts, libpurple, etc. If you are interested, ask us for more details.

 ## Other integrations

  - RSS bot - Updates posts based on RSS feed of chosen website.
- - Guggy and Giphy - Posts animated gifs based on keyword (eg. !guggy awesome)
+ - Guggy,Imgur and Giphy - Posts animated gifs based on keyword (eg. !guggy awesome)
  - Github - you can post issued form the channel directly to your github project

 ## Bots
 We are working on deploying various bots you can invite to your room.
 Bots are there to basically serve you.
-From useful stuff such as, give you weather information on any given place, or distance between two cities, search wikipedia, loading RSS feeds, search the net, to useless things such as telling you a joke, or insult any give person.
+From useful stuff such as, give you weather information on any given place, or distance between two cities, search wikipedia, loading RSS feeds, search the net, to useless things such as telling you a joke, or insult any given person.
 You can already now invite mijris (@mijris:chat.weho.st) form our friends at [weho.st](https://weho.st) to your channel.
 For more info type **!help** once mijris joins or ask us on our disroot channel for help.